Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

 # Mapepire Reference Archetecture

-This is a Python outline of the reference archetecture for `Mapepire` client libraries.
-The core components of the reference archetecture are the `SQLJob` and `Query` classes, which manage the execution of SQL queries and handle the communication with the database server.
-The classes are designed to be modular and reusable, allowing developers to build custom clients for different languages.
+This is an outline of the Python reference archetecture for `Mapepire`.
+The core components of the reference archetecture are the `SQLJob` and `Query` classes.
+The `SQLJob` class manages the WebSocket connection to the server and provides methods to create and run queries.
+The `Query` class manages the state of the query, sends it to the server, and fetches results.

 ## Core Functions